eigenbooks/bayes-missing-manual/book/appendix-theory.md

 $$P(BB|boy) = \frac{(\frac{1}{4})(1)}{(\frac{1}{4})(1)+(\frac{3}{4})(\frac{2}{6})}$$

 $$P(BB|boy) = \frac{1}{2}$$
-This result is fundamentally different from the previous examples becuse the possible hypotheses were structured differently.
+This result is fundamentally different from the previous examples because the possible hypotheses were structured differently.

 #### Comparison of results for the two boys problem